-Saward enters his 30th season at the helm of one of New England’s most well-respected soccer programs.
-He has led the team to 25 postseason appearances in 29 years, including five-consecutive NCAA Tournament appearances (1994-98) and 10 overall.
-He has more wins than any other coach in Middlebury soccer history with a career record of 315-110-49 over 29 seasons.
+Saward enters his 33rd and final season at the helm of one of New England’s most well-respected soccer programs.
+He has led the team to 28 postseason appearances in 32 years, including five-consecutive NCAA Tournament appearances (1994-98) and 10 overall.
+He has more wins than any other coach in Middlebury soccer history with a career record of 347-119-59 over 32 seasons.

 The 2007 season was a magical one for the Panthers, as they captured the program's first NCAA Championship.
-Middlebury set a new school record with 18 wins against just two losses and a pair of ties.
-They earned a program all-time best 17 shutouts, while not allowing a goal during five NCAA Tournament games.
-The Panthers also won their second NESCAC Championship.
-Following the season, Saward was named the New England and National Coach of the Year.
+Middlebury set a school record with 18 wins against just two losses and a pair of ties.
+The Panthers earned a program all-time best 17 shutouts while not allowing a goal during five NCAA Tournament games.
+Middlebury also won its second NESCAC Championship.
+Following the season, Saward was named both the New England and National Coach of the Year.
 The following season, Saward earned Regional Coach of the Year honors after leading the team to the NCAA quarterfinals.

 In the fall of 2009, Saward was honored by the NSCAA (National Soccer Coaches Association of America) with the Mike Berticelli Excellence in Coaching Education Award, given annually for long-term service to soccer.